tecnico-ami/Project-Overview/README.md

 2. Proposed solution
   2.1.
 Overview
   Diagram and explanation with at most 200 words.
-  2.2.
-Deployment
-  Describe distinct machines and how they will be interconnected.
+  2.2 Platform
+  Identify the main development platform (e.g. Arduino IDE, Android Studio, etc.)
   2.3.
+Functionalities to develop
+  Identify communicating entities and the messages they exchange with a sequence or collaboration diagram.
+  Choose language for implementation.
+  2.4.
 Communication channel(s)
   Identify communicating entities.
-  2.4.
-Functionalties to develop
-  Identify communicating entities and the messages they exchange with a sequence or collaboration diagram.
-  Choose language for implementation.
+  2.5.
+Deployment
+  Describe distinct devices and how they will be interconnected.
 3. Plan
   3.1.
-Versions
-  Describe basic, intermediate and advanced versions of the work and when are they expected to be achieved.
+Tasks
+  Describe tasks required to gradually develop the work.
   3.2.
-Effort commitments
-  Table containing one row per week until the submission date and one column per group member with expected activities for the given week.
-  Some cells may be left blank because of work in other courses.
+Schedule
+  Calendar of the tasks, assignment of group members to tasks.
 4. References
 Tools, libraries, and other references that will be used in the project.